 The objective of the course is to serve as a training exercise for those planning to engage in handsearching.

 Target audience: Although the final assessment is related to eyes and vision, the course is applicable and useful to health professionals from all specialties.
 There are no prerequisites for this Course, but participants should have a basic knowledge of the approaches and language related to study design.

 Description of the course: This course includes both didactic lessons and knowledge assessments.
 Participants need about 7 hours to complete the course, but will be able to return to any part of the course at any time.
 We also ask you to complete before and after surveys, where you can let us know more about yourself and what you felt you gained from the course.
 We pay close attention to your feedback, so please complete these surveys!

 A summary of the lessons is as follows:

 Module 1.
 Why is Handsearching Important?
-Describes the rationale for the creation of the Cochrane Collaboration and the development of the Cochrane CENTRAL Register of Controlled Trials ("CENTRAL" for short), the Cochrane Collaboration's source of trial reports.
+Describes the rationale for the creation of Cochrane and the development of the Cochrane CENTRAL Register of Controlled Trials ("CENTRAL" for short), Cochrane's source of trial reports.

 Module 2.
 Handsearching in 5 Steps: Describes where in journal articles the information needed for identification and classification of trial reports may be found, and outlines the step-by-step decision making necessary in identification and classification for trial reports as RCTs, CCTs, or neither.